 The 5 French Mother Sauces

 - Béchamel (Bay-sha-mel)

 This is a roux of equal parts flour and (generally) clarified butter.
 After the flour has cooked, the milk or other dairy is whisked in, giving you a good texture that’s light on flavor.
-As such, the béchamel is what you’ll find in dishes like chicken pot pie in which the sauce doesn’t play a starring role but rather binds other ingredients together.
+As such, béchamel is what you’ll find in dishes like chicken pot pie in which the sauce doesn’t play a starring role but rather binds other ingredients together.

 - Velouté (vay-LOO-tay)

 Velouté, which means velvet in French, is a roux of equal parts flour and animal fat or butter.
 The flour and fat are combined and toasted lightly, then a clear stock of chicken, fish or beef is whisked in, resulting in a delicate flavor.
-The classic velouté is not jarring or obtrusive.
+A classic velouté is not jarring or obtrusive.

 - Espagnole (ES-paHN-noll)

 This is one of the more complex sauces and you’ve had it in loads of dishes from pot roasts to boeuf bourguignon.
 In a sauce espagnole (which means Spanish), flour is added to clarified butter and cooked until fully toasted.
 After that, a dark stock such as veal of beef is added along with tomato puree.